afn478/iinatan/README.md

 # iinatan

-iinatan brings hover-to-lookup dictionary popups to subtitles in IINA on macOS.
-It is vibecoded, still not production ready, and best treated as experimental, though most core functionality should basically work.
+iinatan adds dictionary popups to subtitles in IINA on macOS.
+Pause a video, hover a word, and look it up without leaving the player.

-The goal is a compact dictionary popup that feels native to a video player: quick enough for subtitles, structured enough for serious reading, and quiet enough to stay out of the movie's way.
+The plugin is still experimental, but the core workflow is usable today: install a dictionary, choose a lookup language, toggle iinatan on, and use it while watching subtitled video.

-Anki export is not supported yet, but it is a natural fit for a future version.
+Anki export is not supported yet.

 ## Screenshots